 Chilaquiles for Brunch (and Dinner)!

-A Mexican cooking expert shares her easy chilaquiles recipe, so you can feast on chips, red sauce, and fried eggs any time of day.
+A Mexican cooking pro shares her easy chilaquiles recipe so you can feast on chips, red sauce, and fried eggs any time of day

 Disclosure: Some of the links in this post are affiliate links, meaning if you follow the link and make a purchase, Yummly makes a commission.

 Growing up in Texas, Ericka Sanchez would head back to her family's hometown in Mexico every summer to visit her grandma, help out at the tiny family store, and cook.
-Simmering pots of beans, fragrant homemade tortilla chips, and a richly flavorful guajillo chili-tomato sauce were some of the constants in the kitchen.
-“My grandma would keep a jar of the chili sauce to use throughout the week, in enchiladas, with nopales (cactus), and in chilaquiles,” Ericka recalls.
-“But I didn’t learn to make the sauce until I was a little older — the chilies would make us cough!”
+Simmering pots of beans, fragrant fried tortilla chips (homemade from corn tortillas), and a richly flavorful guajillo chile-tomato sauce were some of the constants in the kitchen.
+“My grandma would keep a jar of the chile sauce to use throughout the week, in enchiladas, with nopales (cactus), and in chilaquiles,” Ericka recalls.
+“But I didn’t learn to make the sauce until I was a little older — the chiles would make us cough!”

 Ericka, who now lives in L.A., draws from those cooking memories for her award-winning blog, Nibbles and Feasts, as well as for quick Mexican dishes like chilaquiles for her own family, now that she’s a mom.
-Her family-friendly, Yummly original recipe for chilaquiles comes together in under 45 minutes total time — and as you might guess, it starts with an easy short-cut: store-bought tortilla chips.
+Her family-friendly, Yummly original recipe for Red Chilaquiles with Fried Eggs comes together in under 45 minutes total time — and as you might guess, it starts with an easy short-cut: store-bought tortilla chips.

-Ericka whips up a red chili-tomato sauce to slather over the chips and adds an array of toppings to create a dish that tastes way more complex than the sum of its parts — one that even feels trendy.
+Ericka whips up a red chile-tomato sauce to slather over the chips and adds an array of toppings to create a dish that tastes way more complex than the sum of its parts — one that even feels trendy.